Matcha-jpg/Work_Vault/Projects/SDWAN/SD - WAN Setup (Software Defined - Wide Area Network).md

 	   2. In the `Storage` Menu, there exists a table denoting the drives that are available for your ESXi host client.
 Above this table is a bar that should have the `Datastore browser` button.
 Click this button.
 	   3. This will bring up another File system-esque menu.
 Look through your storage options/ask associated personnel for the location where `.ova` files are stored within the ESXi host client, if any.
 For the COSMIAC-RAPID Lab Environment, this location was in the `ExtraStore` storage partition, in the `OVAs` directory.
 	   4. Once the file has been located/you have found the associated personnel who has access to this file, download the file onto your local machine.
-   **NOTE**: This is the file that you can utilize to spin up as vBond control plane devices as your Cisco account is allotted.
+   **NOTE**: This is the file that you can utilize to spin up as many vBond control plane devices as your Cisco account is allotted.

 5. Choose one of the standard storage options for your new Virtual Machine, and an associated datastore.
 This should be a partition that can host the virtual machine, and should be listed in a table on this window.
 Choose whichever datastore you like, unless otherwise specified by procedures.
 The datastore used by the COSMIAC-RAPID Lab Environment to host all VMs was `datastore1`.
 Do not worry about memory persistence, as these images have ways to enforce persistent memory despite being under Standard storage.
 Then, click the `Next` button.